-The driving boogie rock of ‘Nobody‘ kicks off the album with Ewan’s lyrics about a young person’s determination.
-Ewan and Bowskill’s double guitar work which will be featured a lot on this album, so I hope you’re a fan of The Allman Bros Band!
-I’m a sucker for some solid slide guitar too, and Bowskill’s solo delivers in this one.
+The driving boogie rock of Nobody kicks off the album with Ewan’s lyrics about a young person’s determination.
+Ewan and Bowskill’s double guitar work and slide are akin to The Allman Bros Band.
 Check out the video and its nod to a classic scene from The Blues Brothers:

 You’ve got to remember